New film takes you behind the scenes at the Fitzwilliam Museum

 Sometimes frustrated by his own failings, Degas was consumed by obsessive principles and failing eyesight but his determination to capture everyday life was evident in every mark he made.
 Using written accounts by friends and commentators, and the narration of letters written by Degas himself, this film reveals a more complex truth and serves as an exploration of the complex workings of Degas’s artistic mind.

 The new film began screening in cinemas worldwide on 6 November.
+Find a location near you >

-If you can't make it to a screening, fear not - the film is due to be released on DVD in February 2019 for the USA and Canada and in March 2019 for the UK and India, amongst others.
+If you can't make it to a screening, fear not - the film is due to be released on DVD in February 2019 for the USA and Canada and in March 2019 for the UK and India, amongst other countries.
 (Dates may be subject to change.
 Please check the EOS website for further details in due course.)

 After a career spanning over half a century, Degas died in September 1917 at the age of 83 years.
 To mark the centenary of the artist's death and celebrate his life's work, the Fitzwilliam hosted an exhibition from 3 October 2017 to 14 January 2018, after which the show went on display at the Denver Art Museum.